Skip to main content

 About

-Dino Crisis is a single player action adventure game.
+Dino Crisis is a single player survival shooter game with horror and violence themes.
 It was developed by CAPCOM Co., Ltd. and was released on February 12, 2026.
 It received mostly positive reviews from players.

 STORY SECTION Three years ago.
 A scientist died in an accident during an experiment.
 His research was on “Third Energy,” a completely clean energy source.
 The accident occurred just as government funding had been cut off because the project was deemed unfeasible.
 To the public, it was nothing more than an insignificant piece of information.
 Until now.
 An agent dispatched to a small c…